TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-flag_checker/index.md

 }
 ```

-We can now check the content of the function `F`, discovering that is the fast exponentiation function
+We can now check the content of the function `F`, discovering that it is the fast exponentiation function

 ```c
 __int64 __fastcall F(__int64 a1, __int64 a2, __int64 a3)